isomerpages/moe-stgabrielspri/_academic-learning/English Language.md

 permalink: /academic-learning/english-language/
 description: ""
 ---
-**Department Vision**
+**Department Goals**
-Every Gabrielite
-an empathetic listener,
-a confident speaker,
-a creative thinker and writer
-and a lifelong reader.

-**Head of Department**
+To develop every Gabrielite to be an empathetic listener, a critical reader, an effective communicator, and an active change agent who empowers self and others to serve the community.

+**Key Personnel**
 Head of Department : Ms Jane Lim
-English Coordinator : Mrs Michelle Tan
+Level Head : Mrs Michelle Tan
 Lead Teacher : Mrs Cecilia Koh
 Senior Teacher : Mrs Wendy Chee